 You don’t have to work at a small startup company to enjoy a strong, positive workplace culture.
-In fact, more and more hospitals and healthcare companies are finding value in building a supportive — and even fun — work atmosphere for employees.
+In fact, more hospitals and healthcare companies are finding value in building a supportive — and even fun — work atmosphere.
 At LRS, we understand that enjoying where you work is an essential component of a fulfilling career.
 That’s why we’ve built our company on strong values rooted in taking care of our employees.

 Here are just a few of the reasons we believe healthy workplace cultures are so important in the healthcare industry:

 At LRS, we strive to build strong professional relationships with our clients and our employees.
 And it’s not just a goal — it’s our mission.
 It’s important to us that our team members love coming to work every day, so we do what we can to create a workplace that prioritizes people, rewards hard work, and even encourages a little fun.
 That philosophy has helped our business grow significantly since we started, and we feel it’s what sets us apart from other healthcare companies.
 We’re proud of the staff we’ve assembled and balanced culture we’ve established.